 When Snow White and her forest friends tidied up the Seven Dwarfs’ cottage, little did they know that one of the residents would be allergic to the golden rod centerpiece they placed on the dinner table.
-Here’s an arrangement that no dwarf would sneeze at.
-Created from colorful fresh fruits, the flowers are fun to pick and eat.
+Here’s a floral arrangement that no dwarf would sneeze at.
+Created from fresh fruit, this bouquet makes for a pretty centerpiece and a delicious snack.

 Snow White’s Fruit Flower Bouquet